Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 Cavanna and Sheehy \cite{cavannapersistent} developed theory for a \emph{cover filtration}, built from a cover of a filtered simplicial complex.
 But we work from more general covers of arbitrary spaces.

-We are inspired by similar goals as those of Dey et al.~\cite{DeMeWa2016} and Carri\`ere et al.~\cite{CaMiOu2018}, who addressed the question of stability in the Mapper construction.
-Our goal is to provide some consistency, and thus interpretability, to the Mapper.
-We incorporate ideas of persistence in a different manner into our construction using a \emph{single} cover, which considerably reduces the effort to generate results.
+We are inspired by similar goals as those of previous work addressing stability of the Mapper construction by Dey, M\'emoli, and Wang \cite{DeMeWa2016} and by Carri\`ere and Oudot \cite{CaOu2018}.
+Our goal is to provide some consistency, and thus interpretability, to the Mapper construction.
+We incorporate ideas of persistence in a different manner into our construction using a \emph{single} cover, which considerably reduces the effort of generating results.

-While stability of persistence diagrams is a well studied topic \cite{EdHa2009}, we may not get stability for simplices and cycles that generate the persistence homology classes \cite{BeBuWa2019}.
-In contrast, our definition of path stability (Section \ref{sec:paths}) aligns exactly with our result on stability for cover filtrations (Section \ref{sec:stability}).
-We believe this is a unique feature of our method and its stability result---paths are automatically stable with respect to perturbations of input data.

-The multi-scale Mapper defined by Dey et al.~\cite{DeMeWa2016} builds a filtration on the Mapper by varying the parameters of a cover.
+The multi-scale Mapper defined by Dey, M\'emoli, and Wang \cite{DeMeWa2016} builds a filtration on the Mapper complex by varying the parameters of a cover.
 This construction yields nice stability properties, but is unwieldy in practice and difficult to interpret.
-Carri\`ere et al.~develop ways based on extended persistence to automatically select a single cover that best captures the topology of the data \cite{CaMiOu2018}, producing one final Mapper that is easy to interpret
+Carri\`ere, Michel, and Oudot develop ways based on extended persistence to automatically select a hypercube cover that best captures the topology of the data \cite{CaMiOu2018}.
+This approach constructs one final Mapper that is easy to interpret, but is restricted to the use of hypercube covers, which is just one option of myriad potential covering schemes.

-Krishnamoorthy and coworkers have developed methods to track populations within the Mapper by identifying interesting paths \cite{KaKaKr2017} and interesting flares \cite{KaKaKr2018}.
-Interesting paths maximize an interestingness score, and are manifested in the Mapper as long paths that track particular populations that show trending behavior.
+Kalyanaraman, Kamruzzaman, and Krishnamoorthy developed methods for tracking populations within the Mapper graph by identifying \emph{interesting paths} \cite{KaKaKr2019} and \emph{interesting flares} \cite{KaKaKr2018}.
+Interesting paths maximize an interestingness score, and are manifested in the Mapper graph as long paths that track particular populations that show trending behavior.
 Flares capture subpopulations that diverge, i.e., show branching behavior.
 In our context, we are interested in shorter paths, under the assumption that they provide the most succinct explanations for relationships between subpopulations.

-Our work is similar to that of Parthasarathy et al.~\cite{parthasarathy2017quest} in that they use the Jaccard Index of an observed graph to estimate the geodesic distance of the underlying graph.
-We take an approach more akin to persistence and make fewer assumptions about underlying data.
-Hence we are unable to make rigorous estimates of distances and instead provide many possible representative paths.
+Our work is similar to that of Parthasarathy, Sivakoff, Tian, and Wang \cite{parthasarathy2017quest} in that they use the Jaccard Index of an observed graph to estimate the geodesic distance of the underlying graph.
+We take an approach more akin to persistence and make far fewer assumptions about properties of the underlying data.
+We are unable to make rigorous estimates of distances but provide many possible representative paths.